Weava/Intro-To-Angular.js/README.md

 Start your server by entering `npm start` and going over to localhost:8000.
 Your index page should appear.

 Alternatively, running the server from Visual Studio should also work.

+A quick recap on how to install Angular for Windows and Visual Studio:
+ * Install Powershell from the [Powershell website](https://www.microsoft.com/en-us/download/details.aspx?id=40855).
+ * Install Node.js from it's [website](https://nodejs.org/en/), then restart your computer.
+ * Run `node -v` and `npm -v` to verify installation.
+ * Install bower with `npm install -g bower`, run `bower -v` to verify installation.
+ * If desired, install Gulp with `npm install --global gulp` then add to project `npm install --save-dev gulp`.
+ * Add `package.json` and `bower.json` files to the project from [This Gist](https://gist.github.com/Weava/8a63098446129e0b5e166a55e66646ab).
+ * Optionally add `karma.conf.js` and `protractor.conf.js` files to project from the Gist mentioned above.
+ * Run `npm install` to install all components.
+ * Start your server.

 Now that we are setup with Angular, let's talk about its main elements.